mutantcity/mutant.city.middleman.2/source/posts/2018-05-28-solo-a-great-movie.html.markdown

   Overall I think this movie was an great success and really hope the financial woes aren't going to cause issues with making more Solo movies.

   Why don't they just take a page out of Hans play book?
-  It only cost 200 million if you round down.
+  It only cost 200 million to make the movie if you round down.